Devan021/flaskpyapp/README.md

-This is a straightforward Flask application that offers CRUD (Create, Read, Update, Delete) operations to manage user records in a MongoDB database through a REST API.
+Flask application that offers CRUD (Create, Read, Update, Delete) operations to manage user records in a MongoDB database through a REST API.

 ## Table of Contents